Stefanik's rise toward leadership job irks conservatives - WTMJ

 Stefanik has “a lot of work to do” to win over the GOP’s more conservative activists, said Adam Brandon, president of the conservative FreedomWorks.

-Stefanik criticized Trump multiple times during his 2016 presidential campaign, including saying that his remarks in a 2005 video about sexually assaulting women were “offensive” and “just wrong.”
-She said his crude description of African countries in 2018 was “wrong and contrary to our American ideals.”
+Stefanik criticized Trump during his 2016 presidential campaign, including calling his remarks in a 2005 video about sexually assaulting women “offensive” and “just wrong.”
+She said his crude description of African countries in 2018 was “contrary to our American ideals.”

 In 2019, she became a highly visible foe of Trump’s first impeachment over his attempts to pressure Ukraine to produce political dirt about Joe Biden, who was then a presidential candidate.

 She has since embraced many of Trump’s evidence-free claims about 2020 election fraud.
-She declared this week that states unconstitutionally changed their election laws and that some GOP poll watchers weren’t allowed to observe vote counting, and she said she supports an audit of Arizona votes that conservatives are using to bolster suspicions about the results.
+She declared this week that states unconstitutionally changed their election laws and said she supports an audit of Arizona votes that conservatives are using to bolster suspicions about the results.

-Stefanik’s rural, northern New York district voted for Barack Obama in the 2008 and 2012 presidential election, and then for Trump in 2016 and 2020.
+Stefanik’s northern New York district backed Barack Obama in the 2008 and 2012 presidential election, then Trump in 2016 and 2020.

 “You can’t really believe whether she is or isn’t” a Trump supporter, the Club for Growth’s McIntosh said.
 “I’d warn him that, in a couple of years, she won’t be for you.”